brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

-I've been facinated by type systems in programming language for a few years now.
+I've been fascinated by type systems in programming languages for a few years now.
 Recently, something clicked for me regarding inheritance and types.

 Not only did it clarify type variance,
-I also finally understood what the Liskov substitution principle really is about.
+I also understood what the Liskov substitution principle actually is about.
-I'm going to share these insights in this blog post today.
+Today, I'm going to share these insights with you.

 ## Prerequisites

-I'll be using some pseudo code to make clear what I'm writing about.
+I'll be writing pseudo code to make clear what I'm talking about.
-So let's make sure you know how I'll write these examples.
+So let's make sure you know what the syntax of this pseudo code will be.

 A function will be defined like so.